2017 Levallois-Perret attack: Capture and arrests

 A large police operation of several hundred agents was deployed to capture the suspect.
 Government spokesman Christophe Castaner said that "all means are mobilized to neutralize the person or persons who are responsible," and that President Emmanuel Macron had discussed the attack at a security meeting and at a cabinet meeting.
-Several hours after the attack, at around 13:30, the Rouen and Lille elite police unit Research and Intervention Brigade cornered and stopped the vehicle, a BMW 2 Series Active Tourer branded rental car, near a petrol station on a motorway in Marquise, Pas-de-Calais after being spotted in Leulinghen-Bernes some 260 kilometers (162 miles) north of the capital on the A16 autoroute.
+Several hours after the attack, at around 13:30, the Rouen and Lille elite police unit Research and Intervention Brigade cornered and stopped the driver near a petrol station on a motorway in Marquise, Pas-de-Calais after being spotted in Leulinghen-Bernes some 260 kilometers (162 miles) north of the capital on the A16 autoroute.

-The driver who attempted to force the roadblock received five gunshot wounds and was sent to a hospital in serious condition, as was a policeman who was also injured by a stray bullet fired by one of his colleagues.
-After being stopped in his car and ignoring several calls by police, he reached his hand as if attempting to grab a weapon, causing police to fire at the suspect.
+After being stopped in his car and ignoring several calls by police, the driver reached his hand as if attempting to grab a weapon, causing police to fire.
+The driver received five gunshot wounds and was sent to a hospital in serious condition, as was a policeman who was also injured by a stray bullet fired by one of his colleagues.
+French Prime Minister Édouard Philippe confirmed that the man arrested was the same who committed the attack.

+The car was a BMW 2 Series Active Tourer rental car.
 A testimonial, a report from a police officer, as well as a tracker that had been installed by the company to the person who rented the vehicle, for which the suspect worked as a driver, made it possible to locate the vehicle.
 The police officer reporting the vehicle had recorded its license number after driving on the highway north of Paris and noticing "a car passing at full speed with its windshield, hood and front bumper damaged."

-French Prime Minister Édouard Philippe confirmed that the man arrested was the same who committed the attack.

 Later the same day, investigators raided several addresses in Île-de-France associated with the suspect.
-A second man, a relative of the first, was arrested and held for questioning in Marseilles.
+A second man, a relative of the first, was arrested and held for questioning in Marseille.